-Your motorhome has been fitted with a sealed, Absorbed Glass Matt leisure battery which is specially designed for installing on its side
+Your motorhome has been fitted with a sealed, Absorbed Glass Matt leisure battery which is specially designed for installing on its side or without ventilation.
 The battery or batteries should only be positioned in the appropriate compartment, and be properly secured before travelling.